KazaiMazai/Puredux/README.md

 - **Separation of Concerns**: Emphasizes separating business logic and side effects from UI components.
 - **Performance Optimization**: Offers granular performance tuning with state deduplication, debouncing, and offloading heavy UI-related work to the background.

+## Why

+Develop an iOS app with a UDF Puredux engine using only clean UI, state, actions, and reducers, while handling side effects separately.

 ## Table of Contents

 - [Getting Started](#getting-started)